smwikipedia/EmbeddedAndRTOSSamples/C5.4_3/ReadMe.txt

 "telnet 127.0.0.1 1124"

+The QEMU gdbserver started with "-s" is NOT connectable with "target remote :1234" command in gdb client until above telnet step is finished. -- Be advised!

 Previously, due to the unfair task scheduling which is soley based on priority, and the incorrect implemenation of echo back, the telnet UART window didn't show output properly.